KanamiKobayashi/MVP1-ActiveKids365/README.md

 # MVP1-Activekids365

 This app is for searching play ground near by you.

-This is MVP1 version and including weather API, map and Sqlite3 database.
+This is MVP1 version including weather API, forium map and Sqlite3 database.